 We are committed to helping people secure rightful compensation after they’ve been injured in a road traffic accident.
 Although this legal process can appear complicated, Digby Brown’s job is to make it straightforward.
 We have done this for tens of thousands of people in the past.

-It is important to understand that although you should tell your insurance company that you have been in a crash, you do not have to use their legal provider to help with a personal injury claim.
+It is important to understand that although you should tell your insurance company that you have been in a crash, you do not have to use their legal provider to help with a claim for a road traffic accident.
 We fundamentally believe it is in your best interests to use an independent, specialist law firm who will, of course, act on your behalf to establish fault and properly value your loss.

 Otherwise, the likelihood is the amount of damages awarded will be significantly less than you could achieve.